 People with mesothelioma cope with breathing difficulties, chest pain and reduced energy levels, all of which affect ability to exercise.
 What’s a mesothelioma patient to do if they don’t feel well enough to exercise?

 They must avoid inactivity.
 Gentle activity adds up if you do it regularly.
 The body responds to repetition and develops endurance to handle more activity.
-Over time, you feel more capable of exercise and see how regular activity improves your body, mind and quality of life.
+Over time, you feel more capable of exercise and see how regular activity improves your body.
+Combining gentle exercises with complementary and alternative treatments, can also help improve your mind and quality of life.

 Research on the benefits of exercise for people without cancer is extensive.
 We know exercise improves sleep, mental health, cardiorespiratory fitness and muscular fitness.

 What about the effects of exercise on cancer patients?
 They benefit immensely.
 Clinical research discovered the following benefits of exercise for people with cancer:

 Research on specific cancers revealed other benefits.
 For example, lung cancer patients experienced decreased breathlessness and improved muscular strength from exercising twice a week for eight weeks.

 Breast and colon cancer patients who exercise have fewer cancer recurrences and deaths compared to sedentary survivors.
 Seniors with cancer who exercise develop better overall health and cognitive function in addition to lowering their risk of falling.

 Research shows exercise increases a person’s chance of completing treatment — physically and psychologically.
 Exercising throughout treatment and recovery often reduces or prevents long-term and late effects of cancer treatment.

 Free information, books, wristbands and more for patients and caregivers.Get Your Free Guide Get a Free Mesothelioma Guide